-By 4:30 and darkness setting in, he stopped by Clive’s best friend’s house.
+By 4:30 with darkness setting in, he stopped by Clive’s best friend’s house.
 Derek Bywalter had managed to construct an adequate alibi to cover himself, at least until Mr. Pitkin arrived.
-When it was discovered that all of the boys, except Clive, had returned to the school, a frantic Mr. Pitkin repeated what the other frantic parents had done: he called the constable…who called the Sheriff.
+When it was discovered that all the boys, except Clive, had returned to the school, a frantic Mr. Pitkin repeated what the other frantic parents had done: he called the constable who called the Sheriff.
 It was 4:45.

 Again a night search was mounted.
-Traversing the roadway and field behind the school with flashlights and half the town at their heels, the Sheriff and his deputy, Amos Mars, used long metal poles to poke the snowy fields to no avail.
-Nothing was found, nothing was seen.
+Traversing the roadway and field behind the school with flashlights and half the town at their heels, the Sheriff and his deputy, Amos Mars, used long metal poles to poke holes in the snowy fields.
+Nothing was found.
+Nothing was seen.
 Like Evan and Seth, Clive had vanished.

-It seemed like three boys going missing in three months in a small town in a remote area would cause the locals who could, to move.
+It would seem that three boys going missing in three months in a small town in a remote area would cause the locals who could to move.
 But no one did.
 At least not right away.
 It did, however, turn neighbor against neighbor.
 Tempers flared.
-There was no one to accuse.
+Everyone suspected everyone else but there was no one to accuse.
 Not really.
 No trace of anything suspicious was ever found.
 No strangers were seen lingering by the roadways.
 It is what it was at the time: a mystery.

 But these facts remain: whatever happened involved snow, and darkness, and time.
 The same times every time.
 The hours between 3 and 5 p.m.
 The fact that Evan’s boot tracks and Seth’s sled were found next to the margin where the road meets the deep snowbanks did not escape the notice of some of the old timers who were less bound by fact and more by the myths that grip the lake and the mountains that surround it.

-In seventy years no one has unlocked the mystery of the disappearance of three boys from a snow-locked town of 600 people in the inhospitable northeast region of a rugged state.
+In nearly eighty years no one has unlocked the mystery of the disappearance of three boys from a snow-locked town of 600 people in the inhospitable northeast region of a rugged state.
 The old timers died one by one taking the local lore with them.
 But some of it remains, passed down from son to son.
 And the questions remain.
 Why is it none of the locals venture to the lake at night?
-Why do visitors insist there are lights on the cliff sides when there are no roads?
-And, maybe most important of all, why do the locals keep their children close when the snow falls and the sun goes down on a winter night…sometime between 3 and 5.
+Why do visitors insist there are lights on the cliff sides where there are no roads?
+And, maybe most important of all, why do the locals keep their children close when the snow falls and the sun goes down on a winter night.
+Sometime between 3 and 5.